X

 | Concurrent low-dose aspirin | 2–3-fold |

-Diclofenac gel (known as Voltaren Emulgel) is a genuine alternative to the tablet for localised complaints — and in many cases the safer choice.
-The decisive difference lies in systemic drug levels: while an oral tablet delivers the active substance into the entire bloodstream, less than 5% of the applied substance from the gel formulation reaches the systemic circulation.
-The cardiac, gastric, and renal risk is practically not elevated with topical use — provided the gel is applied only to the skin and not over large body surface areas.
+Diclofenac gel (known under the name Voltaren pain gel) is a real alternative to the tablet for local complaints – and in many cases the safer choice.
+The decisive difference lies in the systemic drug levels: while an orally taken tablet delivers the substance into the entire bloodstream, with the gel formulation less than 5% of the applied substance remains in the systemic circulation.
+The cardiac, gastric, and renal risk is practically not increased with topical use – provided the gel is applied only on the skin and not over large areas of the body.

 | Diclofenac oral (tablet) | Diclofenac topical (gel) | |